 Mental Health Awareness for 1099 Gig Workers: Navigating the Trials of the Independent Era

 Prioritizing mental health is essential for overall well-being, especially for gig/1099 workers who face increasingly unique challenges.
+This article focuses on seven important topics about mental health awareness for gig workers, providing insights for navigating the challenges of independent work

 As a 1099 independent contractor, managing work, finances, and personal life independently can bring freedom and autonomy, but it can also lead to increased stress, anxiety, and burnout